Bathhouse on Pace for $120M Revenue as Social Sauna Model Scales

 Most operators use a hybrid membership-plus-drop-in model, with monthly memberships ranging from $150 to $300 and single sessions priced at $40-$75.
 The economics work well for operators: thermal facilities have high upfront capital costs but relatively low variable costs per session, and utilization rates tend to be strong once a community forms.

 Bathhouse, which opened its original Williamsburg location in 2019 (in the former Brooklyn Bottling Company building) and expanded to an adjacent space in 2023, told CNBC in March 2026 that it sees roughly 1,000 customers per day across its two New York City locations and is on track for $120 million in run-rate revenue by year-end.
+Paris's new premium contrast club Sant Roch just validated a tighter version of the same model at much smaller footprint, clearing 85%-plus occupancy in month one by deliberately capping its sauna at roughly half its physical capacity.

 Cultural Drivers